-Group work: There will be several unscheduled group activities during the course that will be graded.
+Group work: There will be group activities daily during the course that will be graded.
 Group work will be submitted in Canvas.

 Discussion: Each week I will post a topic on the Discussion board.
 You will get points for participating constructively on these discussion topics.